RubenPants/RobotSimulator2D/README.md

     Not so good, apparently...
 * Split excess gene to excess node and excess connections (node should have a larger weight)

+* Only start a new specie if far away enough AND different nodes and connections then other representatives (key-based check via node-mapper)
 * Redo crossover to follow the competing convention problem!
 * Bug in crossover!
 (I think due to the GRU?)
 * Fitness that not only takes path (at the end) in account, but also normalized time taken to reach target